 X509_STORE_CTX_free() completely frees up ctx.
 After this call ctx is no longer valid.
 If ctx is NULL nothing is done.

 X509_STORE_CTX_init() sets up ctx for a subsequent verification operation.
 It must be called before each call to X509_verify_cert(3) or X509_STORE_CTX_verify(3), i.e., a context is only good for one verification.
 If you want to verify a further certificate or chain with the same ctx then you must call X509_STORE_CTX_init() again.
 The trusted certificate store is set to trust_store of type X509_STORE.
 This may be NULL because there are no trusted certificates or because they are provided simply as a list using X509_STORE_CTX_set0_trusted_stack().
 The certificate to be verified is set to target, and a list of additional certificates may be provided in untrusted, which will be untrusted but may be used to build the chain.
+The target certificate is not copied (its reference count is not updated), and the caller must not free it before verification is complete.
 Each of the trust_store, target and untrusted parameters can be NULL.
 Yet note that X509_verify_cert(3) and X509_STORE_CTX_verify(3) will need a verification target.
 This can also be set using X509_STORE_CTX_set_cert().
 For X509_STORE_CTX_verify(3), which takes by default the first element of the list of untrusted certificates as its verification target, this can be also set indirectly using X509_STORE_CTX_set0_untrusted().

 X509_STORE_CTX_set0_trusted_stack() sets the set of trusted certificates of ctx to sk.
 This is an alternative way of specifying trusted certificates instead of using an X509_STORE where its complexity is not needed or to make sure that only the given set sk of certificates are trusted.